abubalo/lux-db/README.md

 }

 // Instantiate the database.
-// Specify name with not extionsion, and destionation directory(optional).
-If destionation is not provided, the default will be 'db' const db = luxdb<Todo>('file-name', "my-db");
+// Specify name with not extionsion, and destination directory(optional).
+If destination is not provided, the default will be 'db' const db = luxdb<Todo>('file-name', "my-db");

 // Insert a single item